Sunday, August 19, 2012

 The Golden Horseshoe

 The Golden Horseshoe is located in Frontierland and is one of the original attractions at Disneyland.
 Walt Disney himself used to have a personal box from which he would watch the performances on the stage below.
-I went to eat at The Golden Horseshoe for the first time that I can remember last summer.
+I went to eat at The Golden Horseshoe for the first time that I can remember in the summer of 2014.
 I originally planned on just getting some ice cream for me and the kids but when I saw how good the food looked, I decided to try it as well.
 I ordered some kids meals for the kids and some chicken fingers for me....and ice cream too.
 We went up stairs to a table on the balcony and watched Billy Hill and the Hillbillies comedy show.
 The show was entertaining for both myself and the kids and the food hit the spot as well.
 The pricing is about average for a Disneyland eatery.
+Since my first time there, it has become a family tradition to eat here every summer.

 A view from the outside